 We recommend that you familiarize yourself with the entry requirements for each destination using the US Department of State Travel advisories for the destination that you are traveling to.

 Countries Open to US Citizens

 Navigating through the world of travel right now is not an easy task due to each country's individual entry requirements.
 Although it is changing every day, we want to simplify it as much as possible for those of you who live by wanderlust and are desperate to get away.

-Below you will find a list of countries that U.S. residents can travel to right now (accurate as of April 1st).
-We've removed any countries that our guests don't commonly visit, are a US State Department Level 4 or may have serious shutdowns/unrest.
+Below you will find a list of countries that US residents can travel to right now (accurate as of June 14th).
+We've removed any countries that our guests don't commonly visit, have lengthy quarantines, or may have serious shutdowns/unrest.
+Kindly note this list is a mixture of Level 1, 2, 3 and 4 travel advisories.
+Please visit the US State Department website for latest information.
 Most of the countries below require a negative COVID-19 test to enter.
 Please note that the United States now requires all international travelers boarding an inbound or outbound flight to show a negative COVID-19 test to board.

 - Costa Rica

 - Dominican Republic

 - South Africa

 - Turks & Caicos islands